Skip to content

 Speaking

-Xmind Ambassador for visual thinking — one of a small global cohort recognized by the Xmind team for using mind-mapping at scale across product, AI engineering, and personal knowledge management.
-Recent webinar with the Xmind team on building a mind palace — the practice that turns hundreds of books into a queryable second brain, and the same practice that produced the PM playbook and the AI Engineering map above.
-Available for talks, workshops, and webinars on AI Product Development Lifecycle, agentic systems, and the visual-thinking craft.
+Xmind Ambassador for visual thinking — one of a small global cohort the Xmind team picked for using mind-mapping at production scale across product, AI engineering, and personal knowledge.
+The mind palace isn’t a metaphor: it’s the method of loci — a 2,500-year-old memory technique — fused with the Krebs Cycle of Creativity and rendered in Xmind.
+Hundreds of books become a queryable second brain; the same graph ships the PM playbook and the AI Engineering map above.
+The webinar on the right walks through the practice.

 Off the clock

-Seven indie iOS apps and counting — the citizenship-pass series (CANPass, USPass, UKPass, AUSPass), the FAA Part 107 / PPL exam simulator, FoodPass, and MindQuest.
-Each one shipped solo, end-to-end, with the same playbook the cases on /work were built with.
-The indie work is the test rig where the playbook gets stressed in isolation — no team to compensate for a weak spec, no PRD buffer, just the playbook and a deadline.
-Open-source contributor to ScreenPipe.
-Vancouver, BC.
-Canadian citizen.
+The indie iOS work lives in the same off-the-clock space — apps shipped solo, end-to-end, on the same playbook as the cases on /work.
+It’s the test rig where the playbook gets stressed in isolation: no team to compensate for a weak spec, just the playbook and a deadline.
+Also an open-source contributor to ScreenPipe.

 The career, mind-mapped